-As for storage, there is a bungee cargo well at the stern, which can be useful for holding larger items, as well as two sealed storage hatches that each have a cupholder built into them.
+As for storage, there is a bungee cargo well at the stern, which can be useful for holding larger items, as well as two sealed storage hatches offering dry storage, that each have a cupholder built into them.
 So you can make sure you can stay hydrated while you fish.

 Inflatable Kayaks For Larger Paddlers

 The Sea Eagle 380X is a high weight capacity kayak with a wide beam made from the highest quality materials.
 It’s an inflatable kayak that is designed to hold up to three people or 750 pounds.
 But with the removable seats you can paddle this craft solo and have even more room to yourself – perfect for big boys and girls.

 With its three inflatable chambers for more buoyancy, this inflatable whitewater kayak for big guys is designed for both comfort and buoyancy, not to mention stability.
 Its durable and wide, stable hull, with rigid drop stitch floor, can handle up to Class IV rapids, meaning you could get a little more adventurous if you choose.

 But it’s also designed to handle flatwater and open water as well and features a removable skeg to help with tracking.
-It could be a good choice if you’re looking to bring along extra gear, such as camping equipment, as the spacious deck features plenty of D-rings for securing loose items to prevent them from floating away.
+This large capacity kayak could be a good choice if you’re looking to bring along additional gear, such as camping equipment, as the spacious deck features plenty of D-rings for securing loose items to prevent them from floating away.

-Another good thing about this yak is that it can be folded down to just 31 by 20 by 9 inches and is lightweight enough to carry on your own whether you’re heading down to the water or walking up to your campsite.
+Another good thing about this whitewater kayak is that it can be folded down to just 31 by 20 by 9 inches and is lightweight enough to carry on your own whether you’re heading down to the water or walking up to your campsite.

 2: Driftsun Rover 220

-The Driftsun Rover 220 is an inflatable tandem yak that comes with two adjustable seats but can be paddled solo by positioning one of the seats in the center.
+The Driftsun Rover 220 is an inflatable kayak that comes with two adjustable seats but can be paddled solo by positioning one of the seats in the center.
 It has a huge 600 pound maximum capacity and a durable built quality, allowing larger paddlers to bring along essential gear for the trip with ample cargo space on deck.

-It’s designed for stability and speed and can handle up to Class IV rapids, making it a versatile craft that can easily be transported to all your favorite paddling spots.
+It’s designed for stability and speed and can handle up to Class IV rapids, making it a versatile whitewater kayak that can easily be transported to all your favorite paddling spots.
 The deck is spacious and benefits from adjustable foot rests to maximize comfort on the water.
 This could be the best inflatable kayak in terms of portability and versatile design, as it’s much lighter than most inflatable kayaks.

 3: Sea Eagle SE370

-The Sea Eagle SE370 is a high weight capacity inflatable sit-on-top yak designed to hold up to three people and be easy enough to carry to your local lake.
-It comes with two paddles and two removable inflatable seats, as well as a foot pump and carry bag.
-This 650 pound capacity yak can be paddled solo with one seat in the center, giving you more space and room for extra gear.
+The Sea Eagle SE370 is a high capacity inflatable sit-on-top yak designed to hold up to three people and be easy enough to carry to your local lake.
+It comes with two paddles and two inflatable seats that are removable, as well as a foot pump and carry bag.
+This 650 lb capacity yak can be paddled solo with one seat in the center, giving you more space and room for more gear.

 This inflatable yak has a spacious deck with plenty of room for your gear, whether you’re camping or just out for a day of exploration.
 There are spray skirts at the bow and stern that can provide some covered storage for your gear to help keep it secure and a little drier.

 There may even be room for your furry friend to tag along, as long as he’s not also a bigger guy.
 And if you do decide to bring along your dog for the adventure, the durable hull has been designed to stand up to paws and claws, so you shouldn’t need to worry about your canine companion puncturing your vessel.
 However, it does come with a repair kit.